Tel Aviv Gay Travel

 Tel Aviv Vacation Rentals

-After a few days of solo travel, I met up with friends in a four-bedroom rental apartment (we booked months in advance).
-It was located a couple blocks from Metzitzim Beach, which is adjacent to Hilton Beach.
+I split a four-bedroom rental apartment with friends after a few days of traveling alone.
+It was located a couple of blocks from Metzitzim Beach, which is adjacent to Hilton Beach.

 Tel Aviv Gay Travel Experiences